How to write an effective business plan in 11 steps (with workbook)

 7. Sales and marketing

 Explain how you will spread the word to potential customers about what you sell.
 Will you be using paid online search advertising, social media promotions, traditional direct mail, print advertising in local publications, sponsorship of a local radio or TV show, your own YouTube content or some other method entirely?
-List all of the methods you will use.
+List all the methods you will use.

 Make sure readers know exactly what the path to a sale will be and why that approach will resonate with customers in your ideal target markets as well as existing customer segments.
 If you have already begun using the methods you’ve outlined, include data on the results so readers know whether they have been effective.